The trick to change the WhatsApp logo – El Financiero

 Version for iPad and a native application for Android tablets.

-Explore and buy nearby: This option is already being tested, and will allow you to explore the businesses near you to later be able to talk with them through the app and see their catalog to buy a product.
+Explore and buy nearby: This option is already being tested, and will allow you to explore businesses near you so that you can later talk to them through the app and see their catalog to buy a product.